gad-keidar-imagimob/deepcraft-studio-accelerators/RoadUsersDetection/README.md

-﻿# Road Users Object Detection Project
+# Road Users Object Detection Project

-## Overview
+## Overview - Data & Use-Case

 This is an object detection project specifically tailored to identifying road users, leveraging the robust capabilities of the YOLO (You Only Look Once) algorithm.
+The model has been trained on a customized subset of the [PASCAL VOC 2012](https://docs.ultralytics.com/datasets/detect/voc/) dataset.

+The PASCAL VOC (Visual Object Classes) dataset is widely used, open-source visual object recognition benchmark that contains high quality annotated images spanning multiple object categories.
+It has been extensively adopted in computer vision research for tasks such as object detection, classification, and segmentation.

-The model has been trained on a customized subset of the PASCAL VOC dataset, curated to emphasize road users.
-By fine-tuning YOLO on this specialized dataset, the project aims to achieve precise predictions of road users, which is critical for applications in autonomous driving and advanced driver-assistance systems. \
+In this work, a customized subset of PASCAL VOC 2012 version was curated to focus specifically on classes representing road users, namely **person, bicycle, bus, train, car, and motorbike**.
+This targeted selection was intended to optimize the model’s performance in traffic related scenarios by prioritizing categories most relevant to autonomous driving and advanced driver-assistance systems.
- \
-The training process involved preprocessing the dataset to maintain diversity and balance, ensuring good enough detection across various scenarios.

 The model is of a compact size and optimized architecture, making it highly suitable for deployment on resource-constrained edge devices while maintaining good performance and accuracy.

 ## Contents

-`Data` 	- Contains the road users dataset derived from PASCAL VOC object detection dataset.
+`Data` 	- Contains the road users dataset derived from [PASCAL VOC 2012](https://docs.ultralytics.com/datasets/detect/voc/) object detection dataset, also available on [Kaggle](https://www.kaggle.com/datasets/gopalbhattrai/pascal-voc-2012-dataset).
 With 5074 RGB images covering the following categories: person, bicycle, bus, train, car and motorbike.

 `Models` - Contains the trained and quantized model in .tflite file, ready for deployement, together with its predictions.